howtographql/howtographql/content/frontend/react-apollo/4-routing.md

 ### Implement navigation

-To wrap up this section, you need to implement an automatic redirect from the `CreateLink` to `LinkList` after a mutation was performed.
+To wrap up this section, you need to implement an automatic redirect from the `CreateLink` component to the `LinkList` component after a mutation was performed.

 <Instruction>

-Open `CreateLink.js` and update `<Mutation />` component to look as follows:
+Open `CreateLink.js` and update the `<Mutation />` component to look as follows:

 ```js{4}(path=".../hackernews-react-apollo/src/components/CreateLink.js")
 <Mutation